Why Use a REALTOR®?

 - Your REALTOR® can guide you through the closing process and make sure everything flows together smoothly.

-- When selling your home, your REALTOR® can give you up-to-date information on what is happening in the marketplace and the price, financing, terms and condition of competing properties.
+- When selling your home, your REALTOR® can give you up-to-date information on what is happening in the marketplace and the price, financing, terms, and condition of competing properties.
 These are key factors in getting your property sold at the best price, quickly and with minimum hassle.

 - Your REALTOR® markets your property to other real estate agents and the public.
 Often, your REALTOR® can recommend repairs or cosmetic work that will significantly enhance the salability of your property.
-Your REALTOR® markets your property to other real estate agents and the public.
+Your REALTOR® markets your property to other real estate agents and to the public.
 In many markets across the country, over 50% of real estate sales are cooperative sales; that is, a real estate agent other than yours brings in the buyer.
 Your REALTOR® acts as the marketing coordinator, disbursing information about your property to other real estate agents through a Multiple Listing Service (MLS) or other cooperative marketing networks, open houses for agents, etc. The REALTOR® Code of Ethics requires REALTORS® to utilize these cooperative relationships when they benefit their clients.

 - Your REALTOR® will know when, where and how to advertise your property.
 There is a misconception that advertising sells real estate.
-The NATIONAL ASSOCIATION OF REALTORS® studies show that 82% of real estate sales are the result of agent contacts through previous clients, referrals, friends, family and personal contacts.
+The NATIONAL ASSOCIATION OF REALTORS® studies show that 82% of real estate sales are the result of agent contacts through previous clients, referrals, friends, family, and personal contacts.
 When a property is marketed with the help of your REALTOR®, you do not have to allow strangers into your home.
 Your REALTOR® will generally prescreen and accompany qualified prospects through your property.

 - Your REALTOR® can help you objectively evaluate every buyer's proposal without compromising your marketing position.
 This initial agreement is only the beginning of a process of appraisals, inspections and financing -- a lot of possible pitfalls.
 Your REALTOR® can help you write a legally binding, win-win agreement that will be more likely to make it through the process.